-- We invented Australia’s independent greenpower ratings system and with Greenpeace, created three iterations of the Green Electricity Guide in 2018.
+- We invented Australia’s independent green power ratings system.
+In collaboration with Greenpeace, created three iterations of the Green Electricity Guide in 2018.
 In 2022, the fourth edition of the Green Electricity Guide was launched.

 - We have initiated four key changes to the National Electricity Rules – that's three more than any other consumer or environment group.

 - Australia’s first community energy retailer, Enova Energy was created from a grant auspiced by TEC.
 Enova Energy currently tops the list of the Green Electricity Guide.